Review

 Posted in Review

 A glimpse of Tuscany.
-I admit, it was with reluctance that I made a reservation at La Vierge, I had another favourite eatery in mind, but, thankfully followed my best friend's advice and called for a luncheon reservation at La Vierge instead.
+I admit, it was with reluctance that I made a reservation at La Vierge.
+I had another much-loved eatery in mind, but thankfully, I followed my best friend's advice and made a luncheon reservation at La Vierge instead.
 This was my third visit, the last a wedding...